 The Plan is a defined contribution, 401(k) profit sharing plan, which includes an employee stock ownership plan (ESOP) component.
-Through December 31, 2019, The Vanguard Group, Inc. served as record keeper while Vanguard Fiduciary Trust Company (Vanguard) served as trustee for the Plan.
-Effective January 1, 2020, Fidelity Workplace Services LLC serves as record keeper for the Plan and Fidelity Management Trust Company (Fidelity) serves as trustee.
+Fidelity Workplace Services LLC serves as record keeper for the Plan and Fidelity Management Trust Company (Fidelity) serves as trustee.